learnbyexample/Ruby_Regexp/exercises/Exercises.md

 => "3.14,hi:bye,42.50:cool,1056.10:fool,00.90"
 ```

-**b)** Count the number of words that have at least two consecutive repeated alphabets,
-for ex: words like `stillness` and `Committee` but not words like `root` or `readable` or `rotational`.
-Consider word to be as defined in regular expression parlance and word split across two lines as two
+**b)** Count the number of words that have at least two consecutive repeated alphabets, for example, words like `stillness` and `Committee` but not words like `root` or `readable` or `rotational`.
+Consider word to be as defined in regular expression parlance and word split across two lines as two different words.
-different words.

 ```ruby
 >> require 'open-uri'